hmrc/pbd-hackday-ci/concourse/README.md

     * Each step runs in it’s own container on a worker node.
     * Nodes can be linux, darwin or windows.
     * Containers only linux.
+* You can control access to pipelines via putting them in seperate [teams](https://concourse-ci.org/auth.html).
+This could be used to filter pipelines so that users only see what they need to see.